Leena Chandavarkar

 Leena Chandavarkar (born 29 August 1950) is an Indian actress who appeared in Hindi films as a leading actress and now appears in reality shows.
 She was active during the late 1960s and early 1970s.
-She played the leading heroine opposite almost all the notable Hindi film actors of that era and was frequently paired with Rajesh Khanna, Dharmendra, Jeetendra, Sanjeev Kumar, Vinod Khanna, Shammi Kapoor, Dilip Kumar, Sunil Dutt, and Raaj Kumar.
+She played the heroine opposite many notable Hindi film actors of that era.
+She was frequently paired with Rajesh Khanna, Dharmendra, Jeetendra, Sanjeev Kumar, Vinod Khanna, Shammi Kapoor, Dilip Kumar, Sunil Dutt, and Raaj Kumar.

-Biography
+Early life

+Leena Chandavarkar was born to Army Officer Sreenath Chandavarkar at Dharwad in Karnataka in 1950.
+She comes from a Konkani family.

+Career

+Chandavarkar came into the limelight after finishing as one of the runners-up for the Fresh Face competition organized across the country by Filmfare.
+Initially she worked in advertisements, and eventually ventured into film.

-Leena Chandavarkar was born to an army officer Sreenath Chandavarkar at Dharwad in Karnataka in 1950.
-She was supposed to debut with the film Maseeha (1967) opposite Sunil Dutt costarring Raaj Kumar and Mumtaz too under the direction of Sunil Dutt himself.
-The film got shelved and she made her debut under the direction of Sunil Dutt with the movie Man ka Meet in 1968.
+She was supposed to debut with the film Maseeha (1967), opposite Sunil Dutt and costarring Raaj Kumar and Mumtaz, under the direction of Sunil Dutt.
+The film was shelved, and she made her debut under the direction of Dutt with the movie Man ka Meet in 1968.
 The movie was a hit and she became an overnight star.
-She was one of the topmost heroines in early 70s alongside Hema Malini and Mumtaz.
-She had an elder brother Anil Chandavarkar who married director Atma Ram's daughter and has a daughter from the marriage.
-He died by heart attack in 1985.
-She quit Bollywood after marriage with singing legend Kishore Kumar only to return for two movies later.

-Career

-Chandavarkar came into the limelight after finishing as one of the runners-up for the Fresh Face Competition organized across the country by Filmfare.
-Initially, she worked in advertisements but eventually ventured into films.
-She made her debut in Man Ka Meet for Sunil Dutt, and it was his wife Nargis who groomed her to be an actress.
-Between 1969 and 1979, Leena acted in many films.
-She was cast opposite many of popular heroes of that era.
+Between 1969 and 1979, Chandavarkar acted in many films.
+She was one of the topmost heroines in the early 70s, alongside Hema Malini and Mumtaz.
+She was cast opposite many popular heroes of that era.
 She gave one of her best performances in Mehboob Ki Mehndi with Rajesh Khanna in 1971.

-Bairaag, in 1976, is another example where she acted with Dilip Kumar and an ensemble star cast of Saira Bano, Prem Chopra and Helen.
+In Bairaag (1976), she acted with Dilip Kumar and an ensemble star cast of Saira Bano, Prem Chopra and Helen.

-She appeared as a guest judge for the first 2 episodes of "K for Kishore", a new reality TV singing show launched by Sony TV during December 2007.
-She is now appearing for the reality shows.
+She appeared as a guest judge for the first two episodes of K for Kishore, a reality TV singing show launched by Sony TV in December 2007.
+She is now appearing in reality shows.

 She also penned some songs for Amit Kumar and Rajesh Bambal for a music album.